zackmdavis/Less_Wrong_Drafts/lack_of_social_grace_is_an_epistemic_virtue.md

 "Hello?" she answers the phone—still at the table, with our protagonist hearing every word.
 "Yes, I'm with him right now. ...
 No, not very attractive. ...
 No, doesn't make much money.
 It's alright, though, seems nice, kind of funny. ...
 A bit fat. ...
 Has a funny little—snub nose, kind of like a frog in the—facial ...
 No, I won't be sleeping with him tonight. ...
 No, probably not even a kiss. ...
 Okay, you too, 'bye."

 The scene is [funny because](https://en.wikipedia.org/wiki/Cringe_comedy) of how it violates the expected social conventions of our own world.
 In our world, politeness demands that you not say negative-valence things about someone in front of them, because people don't like hearing negative-valence things about themselves.
-Someone in our world who behaved like the woman in this scene—calling someone unattractive and poor and fat right in front of them—could only be acting out of deliberate cruelty.
+Someone in our world who behaved like the woman in this scene—calling someone ugly and poor and fat right in front of them—could only be acting out of deliberate cruelty.

 But the people in the movie _aren't like us_.
 Having taken the call, why _should_ she speak any differently just because the man she was talking about could hear?
 Why would he object?
 To a decision-theoretic agent, the [value of information](https://en.wikipedia.org/wiki/Value_of_information) is always nonnegative.
 Given that his date thought he was unattractive, how could it be worse for him to know rather than not-know?